-The broken stick management routine is run once per year and implemented in the routine Check_F Harvest_Control_Rules() in atManageAnnual.c.
+The broken stick management routine is run once per year and implemented in the routine Check_F_Harvest_Control_Rules() in atManageAnnual.c.
 It assesses the current stock biomass against the reference points.
 The routine assumes perfect knowledge about the stock and uses actual biomasses in the model domain as the current assessed biomass (use of stock assessment processes and assessment biomasses can be implemented upon request).

-In both cases, to drive F to the desired levels the new $F{current}$ (calculated as defined below) is found by rescaling the previous F appropriately:
+In both cases, to drive F to the desired levels the new $F{current}$ (calculated as defined below) is found by rescaling the base F (mFC_XXX) appropriately, as noted below (as it is slightly different in each option).